 Reverse Mortgages

 The U.S. Department of Housing and Urban Development (HUD) created one of the first reverse mortgages.
 HUD's Reverse Mortgage is an FHA-insured private mortgage loan, and it's a safe plan that can give older Americans greater financial security.
-A reverse mortgage is a nonrecourse loan made to a homeowner, where the lender pays the homeowner either a lump-sum payment or periodic payments, usually monthly, that is based on the equity in the house (which is why it is often called a reverse annuity mortgage, or RAM), or approves a line of credit that the homeowner can draw on at any time.
-The loan is repaid when the homeowner dies, or when it is sold.
+A reverse mortgage is a nonrecourse loan made to a homeowner, where the lender pays the homeowner either a lump-sum payment or periodic payments, usually monthly (which is why it is often called a reverse annuity mortgage, or RAM), based on the equity in the house, or approves a line of credit that the homeowner can draw on at any time.
+The loan is repaid when the homeowner dies, or when the home is sold.
 If the lender fails to receive the full amount of the loan with interest, then the lender must accept the loss.
-Any equity left over is returned to the borrower, his estate, or to his heirs.
+Any remaining equity is returned to the borrower, his estate, or to his heirs.

-The reverse mortgage differs from a traditional 2nd mortgage, or a home equity line of credit, in that the homeowner's income and debt ratio doesn't matter to qualify for the loan, nor are monthly mortgage payments required.
-The reverse mortgage pays the homeowner, and is available regardless of the homeowner's current income.
 Generally, the amount that can be borrowed is proportional to the value of the home, the age of the homeowner, and inversely proportional to the prevailing interest rate.
-(For an estimate of what you can get, check out the AARP's Reverse Mortgages Calculator.)
 There are no monthly payments, because the loan is not due as long as the house is the borrower's principal residence.
 However, the homeowner is still required to pay real estate taxes and other conventional payments like utilities, but with an FHA-insured HUD reverse mortgage, the home cannot be foreclosed nor can the homeowner be forced to vacate the house.

 Home Equity Conversion Mortgages (HECMs)